 The United States Department of Agriculture (USDA) has announced the Child Nutrition Programs' (CNP) reimbursement rates.
 Reimbursement rates are revised annually to account for changes in the Consumer Price Index (CPI).
-The following rates are effective July 1, 2014.
+The following rates are effective July 1, 2015.

-Reimbursable Lunches Served to Students lunches free of rved 60 percent or more of their or at a reduced price in second hool year (2012-2013)

-Free Lunches \$ 2.98 \$ 3.00

-Reduced-Price Lunches 2.58 2.60

-Full-Price Lunches .28 .30

-Additional Incentive Payment for Lunch Meals (\$.06) Note: The above rates do not include the additional 6 cents at lunch.

-Reimbursable Breakfasts Served to Stu- dents

-Free Breakfasts Reduced-Price Breakfasts Full-Price Breakfasts \$ 1.62 1.32 .28

-Commodities Per Student Lunch \$.24 75+.0450=\$.2925 NOTE: Because Section 6(e) of the Richard B Russer National School Lunch Act (NSLA) requires that the value of USDA Food (commodity) assistance for schools is not less than 12 percent of all federa assistance provided under Sections 4, 6, and 11 of the NSLA each school year (SY), USDA has added an additional \$.0450 to the 2015 Commodity Meal Rat to include the shortfall in USDA purchases for the 2014 school year.
-This increase only applies to National School Lunch Program (NSLP) meals

-Severe Need Breakfasts 1 School sites within a district that served 40 percent of more of their lunches free or at a reduced price in th

-Free Breakfasts \$ 1.93 second preceding year (2012-2013)
+Reimbursable Lunches Served to Students SFAs that served 60 percent or more of their lunches free or at a reduced price in second preceding school year (2013-2014) Free Lunches \$ Meals (\$.06) Note: The above ve Pavment for Incenti not include the additional 6 cents at lunc rates do Rei Free Breakfasts Commodities Per Student Lunch TE: Because Section 6(e) of the Richard B Russell onal School Lunch Act (NSLA) requires that the e of USDA Food (commodity) assistance for s is not less than 12 percent of all federal assistance provided under Sections 4, 6, and 11 of the NSLA each school year (SY), USDA has added an additional \$.0569 to the 2015 Commodity Meal Rate to include the shortfall in USDA purchases for the 2014 school year.
+This increase only applies to National School Lunch Program (NSLP) meals.
+Severe Need Breakfasts1 School sites within a district that served 40 percent or more of their lunches free or at a reduced price in the second preceding year (2013-2014) Free Breakfasts \$ Reduced-Price Breakfasts Full-Price Breakfasts Special Milk Program2 \$ per half-pint served Nonpricing Program Option 1 Pricing Program NA per full-price half-pint served and average cost of free half-pint served Option 2 Pricing Program per half-pint served After-School Snack Program Free Snack \$ Reduced-Price Snack Full-Price Not Eligible Snack

-Reduced-Price Breakfasts 1.63

-Full-Price Breakfasts .28

-Special Milk Program 2

-Nonpricing Program \$.2300 per half-pint served

-Option 1 Pricing Program 1 NA per full-price half-pint served and average cost of free half-pint served

-Option 2 Pricing Program .2300 per half-pint served

-After-School Snack Program

-Free Snack \$.82

-Reduced-Price Snack .41

-Full-Price Not Eligible Snack .07